roescob/HAND-map/README.md

 # HAND-map
-pyQGIS script that generates a HAND map using the PCRaster plugin and RasterCalculator as explained by Hans van der Kwast.
+pyQGIS Toolbox script that generates a HAND map using the PCRaster plugin as explained by Hans van der Kwast.

+Requires the user to have the PCRaster plugin installed

 input 1 = DEM\
 input 2 = stream threshold\